MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

 ## View apps in your organization

 You can view all apps in the catalog and easily access the app assignments from the [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page.
 You can sort and filter using all three types of app assignments.
-You can combine this filter with other types of available filters.
+To get a handy list of Microsoft-provided apps, see [list of Microsoft created apps](apps-in-teams.md#list-of-apps-created-by-microsoft).

 :::image type="content" source="media/acm-app-filter.png" alt-text="Screenshot showing how to filter apps by combing various criteria.":::